You can attach an SSD persistent disk in multi-writer mode to up to two N2

 - OUT {REGISTER, REGISTER AND IGNORE EXISTING KEY, RESERVE, PREEMPT, CLEAR, RELEASE}

-- I/O fencing using SCSI PR commands results in a crash consistent state of persistent disk data.
-Some file systems do not have crash consistency and therefore might become corrupt if you use SCSI PR commands.
+- I/O fencing using SCSI PR commands results in a crash consistent state of Persistent Disk data.
+Some file systems don't have crash consistency and therefore might become corrupt if you use SCSI PR commands.

-- Many file systems such as EXT4, XFS, and NTFS are not designed to be used with shared block storage and do not have mechanisms to synchronize or perform operations that originate from multiple VM instances.
+- Many file systems such as EXT4, XFS, and NTFS are not designed to be used with shared block storage and don't have mechanisms to synchronize or perform operations that originate from multiple VM instances.

-- Before you use persistent disks in multi-writer mode, ensure that you understand your file system and how it can be safely used with shared block storage and simultaneous access from multiple VMs.
+- Before you use Persistent Disk volumes in multi-writer mode, ensure that you understand your file system and how it can be safely used with shared block storage and simultaneous access from multiple instances.

-Persistent disks created in multi-writer mode have specific IOPS and throughput limits.
+Persistent Disk volumes created in multi-writer mode have specific IOPS and throughput limits.

 Zonal SSD persistent disk multi-writer mode | ||